UHHRobotics22-23/MarimbaBot/HOWTO.md

 Now that everything is set up we are able to use the MarimbaBot.

 The robot's wakeword is `Hi Marimbabot!`.
+The webcam mic is used for the speech detection, so don't move too far away from the whiteboard and microphone.
+Also don't stand in front of the whiteboard while the robot is reading the notes.

 To play some notes of the whiteboard follow these steps: